Displacement (ship): Calculation

 The process of determining a vessel's displacement begins with measuring its draft.
-This is accomplished by means of its "draft marks" (or "load lines").
+This is accomplished by means of its "draft marks".
 A merchant vessel has three matching sets: one mark each on the port and starboard sides forward, midships, and astern.
 These marks allow a ship's displacement to be determined to an accuracy of 0.5%.

 The draft observed at each set of marks is averaged to find a mean draft.
 The ship's hydrostatic tables show the corresponding volume displaced.

 To calculate the weight of the displaced water, it is necessary to know its density.
 Seawater (1,025 kg/m3) is more dense than fresh water (1,000 kg/m3); so a ship will ride higher in salt water than in fresh.
 The density of water also varies with temperature.

 Devices akin to slide rules have been available since the 1950s to aid in these calculations.
 Presently, it is done with computers.

 Displacement is usually measured in units of tonnes or long tons.